 The Scope of the Product

-The scope of the product includes a mobile application for iOS and Android (for versions refer to ).
+The scope of the product includes a mobile application for iOS and Android (for versions refer to section 2.1).
 The specific functionalities of the mobile application shall be propagated to be used from a headset of the car (CarPlay for iOS and Android Auto for Android).
 Common functionalities may differ based on the platform they are used on.

 As far as the offered functionalities on the iOS and Android is concerned, it is important to note that the core functionalities will be the same but the addition of possible platform specific functionalities could be there.
 In that way, broad range of functionalities can be explored on both platforms together.